-People switch financial institutions for a variety of reasons but it is almost always event driven.
-In a given year, up to 15% of households and businesses change banking relationships.
-It is an infinite pipeline of opportunity over time, but it is perishable.
-If a customer switches today and you don't capture them, you likely won't get that opportunity for another 8 or 9 years with that particular customer.
+- Your bank can effectively increase fee income, and the best way to do it is NOT to raise fees - Use your excess branch capacity to grow and accommodate more customers. - Double the number of customers you are serving and your fee income will double as customer switches today and you don't capture them, you likely won't get that opportunity for another 8 or 9 years with that particular customer.

 You also can't force anyone to switch and your marketing needs to recognize that.
 You need to be top-of-mind before they decide to switch so they will pick you once that event happens for them.
-Marketing for core banking relationships is a really weird space - you can't create primary demand and your entire goal is to get into the coveted #2 role; it's not very sexy, but very powerful if you recognize the unique dynamics and do it correctly.
+Marketing for core banking relationships is a really weird space - you can't create primary demand and your entire goal is to get into the coveted No. 2 role; it's not very sexy, but very powerful if you recognize the unique dynamics and do it correctly.

-To win new customers, you need to offer simple, easy to understand products, you need to show that you are convenient to a prospective customer, and you need to demonstrate that you are a great place to bank.
+To win new customers, you need to offer simple, easy to understand products, you need to show that you are convenient to a prospective customer and you need to demonstrate that you are a great place to bank.
 With good marketing and effective execution, most community banks can double the rates at which they are acquiring core customers.